samuelribaric/BAID-Reproducibility/README.md

 ### Specific Findings from Our Study

 #### Impact of Removing VGG and ResNet
-- **Without VGG**: The performance of our model showed minimal impact when the VGG, responsible for style-specific feature extraction, was removed.
+- **Without VGG**: The performance of our model showed minimal impact when the VGG, responsible for style-specific feature extraction (SAB), was removed.
 This was somewhat unexpected given the importance typically attributed to style in artistic assessments, but it indicates that the remaining components of the model can compensate effectively for the loss of style-specific input.

 - **Without ResNet**: Contrary to the minimal impact seen with the removal of VGG, eliminating ResNet resulted in a significant drop in all performance metrics.
 This highlights ResNet's critical role in extracting generic aesthetic features that are essential for the model's overall performance.
 Our results underscore the importance of this component more dramatically than the original study, suggesting that our model may be more reliant on generic aesthetic features, or possibly that our dataset emphasizes aspects of aesthetics that are particularly sensitive to the contributions of ResNet.